 The federal Department of Health is offering bulk-billed MBS (Medicare Benefits Schedule) telehealth services to clients and practitioners who meet the criteria as vulnerable community members.

-Eligibility criteria is changing on a regular basis so please visit the following links for the latest and most accurate information:
+Eligibility criteria is changing on a regular basis so please visit the Department or your College/Association for the latest and most accurate information.